-Chicken Wings are a MUST for the Super Bowl, game day, parties, or any time you need an amazing appetizer.
-I’ve gathered all the best wings recipes, along with my top tips for making the perfect chicken wings!
+Wings are a MUST for the Super Bowl, game day, parties, or any time you need an amazing appetizer.
+I’ve gathered lots of easy chicken wings recipes, along with my top tips for making the perfect wings at home!

-Did you know you can bake, fry, or grill chicken wings?
-You can cook them in a slow cooker or pressure cooker too!
-There are so many ways to make chicken wings at home, and so many reasons to eat them!
+Did you know you can bake, fry, or grill wings?
+You can cook them in a slow cooker, Air Fryer, or Instant Pot too!
+There are so many ways to make homemade chicken wings, and so many reasons to eat them!

-With all the easy chicken wings recipes I’ve made, I’ve learned a thing or two about how to cook chicken wings to perfection.
+With all the recipes I’ve made, I’ve learned a thing or two about how to make the perfect chicken wings.